-The hurricanes keep coming, with increased force and increased frequency.
+The hurricanes keep coming –with increased force and increased frequency.
 Even before hitting land, they're often wreaking havoc.
-Katrina, Sandy, most recently, Ida -- name a tropical storm and odds are good it's caused an off-shore oil spill.
+Katrina, Sandy, Ida —name a tropical storm and odds are good it's caused an off-shore oil spill.
 And these messes aren't easily cleaned up.

-We bring you a distinctly Louisiana story, the saga of the Taylor Energy Oil Spill, a storm-caused, environmental crisis that's sullied the Gulf of Mexico since 2004.
-Then, along came an unlikely duo: a no-nonsense Coast Guard captain who said, enough is enough, and a homegrown Cajun engineer who brought with him the power of local knowledge.
-Together, they would resist a deep-pocketed energy company and help stanch the longest-running oil spill in U.S. history.
+Tonight, we bring you a distinctly Louisiana story, one we first reported last November, the saga of the Taylor Energy Oil Spill, a storm-caused, environmental crisis that's sullied the Gulf of Mexico since 2004.
+Then, along came an unlikely duo: a no-nonsense Coast Guard captain who said enough is enough, and a homegrown Cajun engineer who brought with him the power of local knowledge.
+Together they would resist a deep-pocketed energy company… and help stanch the longest-running oil spill in U.S. history.

 Jon Wertheim: How many miles offshore are we now?